lammps/lammps/doc/src/fitpod.rst

 Consequently, there exist many different sets of optimized parameters for empirical interatomic potentials.

-Instead of optimizing the potential parameters,  inspired by the reduced basis method :ref:`(Grepl) <Grepl20072>` for parametrized partial differential equations, we view the parametrized PES as a parametric manifold of potential energies
+Instead of optimizing the potential parameters,  inspired by the reduced basis method :ref:`(Grepl) <Grepl20072>` for parameterized partial differential equations, we view the parameterized PES as a parametric manifold of potential energies

 .. math::